SeshanSaravanan/Simon_game/README.md

 ## Interactive Features
 - Add an option to customize game difficulty.
-- Implement a high score system to track players' achievements.
+- Implement a high-score system to track players' achievements.
 - Include a leaderboard to display top scores.
 - Integrate social media sharing buttons for players to share their scores.